lucaspereira34/clustering/README.md

 # Clustering

 **Clustering Analysis** is an **unsupervised learning** technique used to group observations of a sample into clusters.

-These clusters are formed such that objects within the same group are more similar to each other than to those in other clusters.
+These clusters are formed such that **objects within the same group are more similar to each other than to those in other clusters**.
 Therefore, it is possible to uncover patterns, relationships, and structures that may not be immediately apparent.

-As an *unsupervised learning* method:
+As an **unsupervised learning** method:
-- It is characterized as an exploratory technique and thus does not have a predictive nature for out-of-sample observations.
+- It is characterized as an **exploratory technique** and thus does not have a predictive nature for out-of-sample observations.
 - If new observations are added to the sample, new clusters must be generated, as the inclusion of new data may alter the group structure.
 - If one or more variables are changed, new clusters must also be generated, as modifications in the variables can affect the composition of the clusters.

+This project covers two types of clustering:

+- **Agglomerative Hierarchical Clustering**: Builds a hierarchy os clusters by starting with individual points and merging them.
+- **K-Means**: Divides the data into a predefined number of clusters.
+K-means iteratively assigns data points to clusters based on their distance to centroids.

 ## Table of Contents